HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 The [_Web Share API_](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API) invokes the platform-specific sharing mechanism of the device, allowing data such as text, a URL, or files from a web application to be shared with any other application, such as mail clients, messaging applications, and more.

-The method called to share data is [`navigator.share()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share). `navigator.share()` accepts an object containing the data to share and returns a Promise.
+The method called to share data is [`navigator.share()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).
+The `navigator.share()` method accepts an object containing the data to share and returns a Promise.
 Not every file type can be shared, though, and the [`navigator.canShare()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/canShare) method can test a data object to see if the browser can share it.
+You can see the [list of shareable file types](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share#shareable_file_types) on MDN.

 After calling `navigator.share()`, the browser will open a platform-specific sheet where users select which application to share the data with.